NeovaHealth/t4openerp-connector/README.md

 // equates to any Jim or Jill with an id of 1 val nonAmbig = ("id" === 1) AND (("name" === "jim") OR ("name" == "jill"))
 ```
-#### Fields

-There is limited provision for the different relational types of fields.

-As with the OpenERP Java API we make a special case of many2many relationships when calling 'write'.
-Specifically we implement the 'replace' option automatically for ease of use.

-Additionally, calls to 'write' on many2one fields are checked for the correct types, however there is no
-other provision for checking appropriate arguments for other field types.

 ## License